 We are not currently subject to regulatory restrictions on the payment of dividends to our shareholders.
-However, any future dividends may be restricted to those received from our insurance subsidiaries, as our income is limited to earnings from the invested capital remaining from our initial IPO.
+However, any future dividends may be restricted to those received from our insurance subsidiaries.
 North Dakota law limits the amount of dividends and other distributions that Nodak Insurance, Direct Auto, and Westminster may pay to us.
 For information regarding the regulatory restrictions on dividends our insurance subsidiaries can pay, refer to Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations", "Liquidity and Capital Resources", and Part II, Item 8, Note 21 "Statutory Net Income (Loss), Capital and Surplus, and Dividend Restrictions".